Optimal Wedding Invite & Thank You Card Timeline

 Your escort card display can be something very creative and beautiful!
 For the cards themselves, or for your place cards, consider something that doubles as a favor for your guests to take home.
 A seashell, jar of honey, wildflower seed packet, or some other object that coincides with your wedding theme can be personalized and given as a gift to your guest!

 After the Wedding: When to Send Thank You Cards

 From six weeks to six months after your wedding, you should be sending out your thank you cards.
 While guests know that it takes time to settle into your new lives as newlyweds and return from your honeymoon, you don’t want to wait too long.
 Thank you notes will let your guests know that you are thankful for both the gifts you have received and their presence at your wedding!

 Do you want to include one of your wedding photos on your thank you cards?
 In that case, you may need to wait for your photographer to get the gallery back to you.
 Alternatively, you could send custom thank you notes with a coordinating design from your stationery.
 Then you can save the wedding photos for your first holiday card as a married couple!

 If you’d like someone to take your entire wedding invitation timeline off your hands, then hiring a stationery designer is your best bet!
-I’m always happy to help, and I love finding unique ways to share your love story through custom paper and gifts.
-Feel free to reach out and say hello so we can get started on your custom project!
+I’m Ashley Triggiano, a wedding stationery and portrait artist of North Carolina, and I’m always happy to help make your wedding magical.
+I love finding unique ways to share your love story through custom paper and gifts.
+Feel free to reach out so we can get started on your custom project!